The Enigma of Science Education

 Anna (aged 10): I think that it is swimming on the waves and is keeping its balance.

 We here encounter six different opinions and none of them is implying scientific concepts such as density and buoyancy.
-I had the opportunity to let high students (aged 14 – 20), primary school teachers and also university students to comment Franziskas remark on the seagull.
+I had the opportunity to let high school students (aged 14 – 20), primary school teachers and also university students to comment Franziskas remark on the seagull.
 Surprisingly most of them came up with exactly the same answers in almost exactly the same context.
 On the other hand if you ask students to define density they do know its definition.
 Many university students also use the term “buoyancy” but cannot explain what precisely is meant by it.

 In the following phase children were asked to describe their experience when swimming in a lake or swimming pool.